65536william/docspring-documentation/docs/api/combine-pdfs/index.md

     - `{ "type": "url", "url": "http://example.com/test-pdf.pdf" }`
 - `metadata` _(object, optional)_: Any additional data, such as a user id. `metadata` will be included in webhook requests.

-To include a custom PDF, you can either [create a custom file](./create-custom-file) and pass the ID of this file, or pass a URL where the PDF can be downloaded.
+To include a custom PDF, you can either [create a custom file](./create-custom-file) and pass the ID of this file, or pass a URL from which the PDF can be downloaded.

-> Note: This feature is free to use, but any source submission PDFs will count towards your monthly usage.
+> Note: We have made this feature free to use, but any source submission PDFs will count towards your monthly usage.

 ## Customize the PDF Filename in the Download URL

 You can customize the PDF filename by setting the `pdf_filename` key in the metadata.
-(DocSpring will add the `.pdf` extension automatically.)
+(The `.pdf` extension will be added automatically.)

 For example, if you set `pdf_filename` to `custom_pdf_file123`, the PDF URL will end with: `/combined_submissions/<combined_submission_id>/custom_pdf_file123.pdf`

 (By default, the PDF URL will end with `/submissions/<submission_id>.pdf`)

-> Custom PDF filenames have a maximum length of 128 characters, and can include the following characters:
-> `0-9 A-Z a-z - _ .`.
+> Custom PDF filenames have a maximum length of 128 characters, and can include the following characters: `0-9 A-Z a-z - _ .`.
 Any other characters will be replaced with an underscore.

 <CodeSwitcher :languages="{javascript:'JavaScript', ruby:'Ruby', python:'Python', php:'PHP', csharp:'C#', bash:'bash'}">
 <template v-slot:javascript>